opea-project/docs/community/rfcs/GenAIExamples-24-05-16-001-Using_MicroService_to_implement_ChatQnA.md

 Under Review

 # Objective
 This RFC aims to introduce the OPEA microservice design and demonstrate its application to Retrieval-Augmented Generation (RAG).
-The objective is to address the challenge of designing a flexible architecture for Enterprise AI applicaitons by adopting a microservice approach.
+The objective is to address the challenge of designing a flexible architecture for Enterprise AI applications by adopting a microservice approach.
 This approach facilitates easier deployment, enabling one or multiple microservices to form a megaservice.
 Each megaservice interfaces with a gateway, allowing users to access services through endpoints exposed by the gateway.
 The architecture is general and RAG is the first example that we want to apply.

 # Motivation